Generative Modeling of Discrete Data Using Geometric Latent Subspaces: Abstract

 \section{Abstract}

-We introduce the use of latent subspaces in the exponential parameter space of product manifolds of categorial distributions, as a tool for learning generative models of discrete data.
-The low-dimensional latent space encodes statistical dependencies and removes redundant degrees of freedom among the categorial variables.
-We equip the parameter domain with a Riemannian geometry such that the spaces and distances are related by isometries which enables consistent flow matching.
-In particular, geodesics become straight lines which makes model training by flow matching effective.
-Empirical results demonstrate that reduced latent dimensions suffice to represent data for generative modeling.
+We propose a geometric latent-subspace framework for generative modeling of discrete data.
+Specifically, we introduce latent subspaces in the exponential parameter space of product manifolds of categorical distributions as a novel method for learning generative models of discrete data.
+The resulting low-dimensional latent space encodes statistical dependencies and removes redundant degrees of freedom among the categorical variables.
+We equip the parameter domain with a Riemannian geometry such that the latent subspace and induced data manifold are related by isometries enabling consistent flow matching.
+Exploiting this structure, we propose a geometry-aware dimensionality reduction objective, called geometric PCA (GPCA), which we formulate as a regularized cross-entropy minimization that encourages small Riemannian distances between the data and their reconstructions.
+In particular, under the induced geometry, geodesics become straight lines in the latent parameter space which makes model training by flow matching effective.
+Empirical results show that low-dimensional latent representations suffice to accurately model high-dimensional discrete data.